Entertainment

 All good things must come to an end.
 In an announcement made today, officials at BET have stated the music countdown show 106 & Park will be going off the air in December.

-106 & Park will host its final daily on-air show on December 19, 2014, concluding an impressive 14-year run.
+The music staple will host its final daily on-air show on December 19, 2014, concluding an impressive 14-year run.

-106 & Park ⁰will continue to produce various specials throughout the year, including its annual New Year’s Eve show, 106 & PARTY, along with live event experiences at the BET Awards and BET Experience.
+106 & Park will continue to produce various specials throughout the year, including its annual New Year’s Eve show, 106 & PARTY, along with live event experiences at the BET Awards and BET Experience.

 In 2015, 106 & PARK will continue on BET.com’s digital platform.
 Are you sad to see them go?